boolean-uk/csharp-docker-1/README.md

 ## Introduction

-In this exercise you will be deploying a small console application which manages the Boolean Shop.
+In this exercise you will be deploying a small console application which manages a Boolean Shop.
+The app lists/adds/deletes products and the ite

 ## Core